haietza/moodle-local_covidcohort/README.md

 # Usage instructions

 ## Site admin usage
-* Create a cohort for members and enter the shortname under Site administration > Plugins > Local > COVID cohort > Settings.
+* Create a cohort for members, with the System context
+* Enter the cohort shortname under Site administration > Plugins > Local > COVID cohort > Settings.
 * Create a custom role for COVID cohort manager
   * Based on ARCHETYPE: Authenticated user
   * Assignable at the system context level